-- In worship and assembly times, spread out amongst your group and encourage participation. - You model behavior you want to see demonstrated, so be engaged and plugged into what is happening.
+• You model behavior you want to see demonstrated, so be engaged and plugged into what is happening.

-Daily Medication
+• Daily Medication

-Upon arrival to camp all medications are checked in with the MK Camp Health Officer.
+- Upon arrival to camp all medications are checked in with the MK Camp Health Officer.
 Some medications are taken daily at specific times-at wake up, at breakfast, lunch, dinner, or bedtime.
 You will be made aware of the campers with these needs.
-Make sure you help the Health Officer by being on

-- time and getting your camper's medications. - No medication should be kept on your person.
+Make sure you help the Health Officer by being on time and getting your camper's medications. - No medication should be kept on your person.
 In rare instances inhalers may be kept with you for emergency situations.
 Closely monitor any medication in your possession.

-■ Team Dynamics
+• Team Dynamics

 - Always have a plan to fill void or down times. - If you don't have a plan, your campers will.
-Have a Plan! - Keep the games inclusive, non-competitive, and fun.
+Have a Plan! - You'll be issued a Team Game booklet you can use as a reference to help you fill those times you are waiting or in transition. - Keep the games inclusive, non-competitive, and fun.

-Teams
+• Teams